3.3.2 Confirm Employee Decision

 CONFIRM EMPLOYEE DECISION AND REFER CASE SUMMARY

-- Take next steps in E-Verify based on the employee’s decision to take action or not regarding the TNC.
+- Take next steps in E-Verify based on the employee’s decision to take action or not regarding the mismatch.

 - If employee decides to take action, refer the case.